zxeltor/zpownage/README.md

 * /zp "Shows the other slash command usage"

 ## Installation
-Place all of the files inside a folder named "zpownage", and the place folder inside your World of Warcraft addons folder.
+Place the folder "ZPownage" and it's contents inside your World of Warcraft addons folder.
 You'll need to restart World of Warcraft to see the the addon.